Minimal networks for sensor counting problem using discrete Euler calculus: Introduction

 \end{mainb}

 The remainder of this paper is organized as follows.
 Section 2 recalls the theory of discrete Euler calculus for functions on posets based on \cite{Tan16}.
-Section 3 describes the homotopy theory for finite posets, including the definition of (weak) beat points.
-In Section 4, we discuss our main theorems with respect to the reduction of $\chi$-points as noise in an acyclic sensor network.
-We introduce a general idea using the notions of pushforwards and pullbacks of functions.
+Section 3 describes the homotopy theory for finite posets, including the definition of (weak) beat points, and $\chi$-points.
+At the last of Section 3, we show that the $\chi$-minimal model is uniquely determined, i.e., it does not depend on the order of removing $\chi$-points.
+In Section 4, we discuss our main theorems with respect to reduction of $\chi$-points in acyclic sensor network.
+We use the notions of pushforwards and pullbacks of functions.